PoC-dev/ibmdocs-tools/os390-bookmgr-notes.md

 dasdinit64 -z books2-a94 3390-9 BOOKS2
 dasdinit64 -z books3-a95 3390-9 BOOKS3
 ```
-Obey probable user/group assignments, so Hercules can access the files when not running as *root*!
+Obey probable user/group assignments on the host side, so Hercules can access the files when not running as *root*!

 ### Make Hercules recognize the new volumes
 This can be done online.
 No need to Re-IPL.